June 21, 2014

 - In the town of Española, Hwy 285/84 turns into Riverside Drive.
 Follow Riverside Drive until you come to Fairview Drive (there is a Bank of America on your left).
 Turn left onto Fairview.
 The next stop light (across the bridge) is Paseo de Oñate.

-- Turn right onto Paseo de Oñate.
-A half a block down, look for the 3HO sign on your left and then turn left onto a partially paved road.
-You will see the New Mexico State Police Building on your right just after you turn.
+- Continue up Fairview after crossing Paseo de Oñate.
+A half a block down, look for the 3HO sign on your right and turn right, then look for the next 3HO sign very soon, and turn left onto what will quickly become a dirt road.

 - Follow this road up the mountain for approximately 8 miles.